lucas-stoltman/Credential-Cleaner/README.md

 # Credential-Cleaner
-A node app that will comb through a csv password file and remove duplicates.
+Credential Cleaner is a node.js app that will comb through a CSV password file and remove duplicates.
 To be used in tandem with a password manager.

 ## How To Install